 7. His wife, Grace Coolidge, brought attention to the hearing-impaired.

-Grace, whom Coolidge had married in 1905, was a onetime instructor for the hearing-impaired, a disability that had not received much in the way of national attention.
-But Grace was interested in raising awareness, educating the public at large and inviting Helen Keller to the White House.
-Grace was able to raise $2 million for the Clarke School for the Deaf, assisted by her husband, who often told friends to contribute to the school.
+Grace Goodhue Coolidge, whom Coolidge had married in 1905, was a onetime instructor for Deaf people, a population who had not received much in the way of national attention.
+Grace was interested in raising awareness; she educated the public and invited Helen Keller to the White House.
+Grace was able to raise $2 million for the Clarke School for the Deaf in Northampton, assisted by her husband, who often told friends to contribute to the school.

 8. Coolidge rode a mechanical horse for exercise.